a-h-ismail/tmsolve/README.md

 git submodule update

 # Generate the makefile and use it to build the binary
-cmake -S. -B./build -G "Unix Makefiles" cd ./build make sudo make install
+cmake -DCMAKE_BUILD_TYPE=Release -S. -B./build -G "Unix Makefiles" cd ./build make sudo make install